DEV3L/artifact-lift-off/marketing-site/README.md

 - **Responsive Design**: Ensure your site looks great on any device.
 - **Hero Banner**: Feature a prominent hero banner to capture attention with stunning visuals.
 - **Carousel**: Showcase multiple images or content pieces in a dynamic carousel format.
+- **Contact Form Integration**: Easily connect with your audience using a Formspree-powered contact form.

 ## Installation